 A Spiritual Battle

 It was in 2017 that I returned to take up leadership duties in my local church.
 At a meeting, my brothers and sisters told me that in the course of her duties as a church leader, Han Bing, my sister-in-law, while fellowshiping at meetings, had endeavored to show off by speaking superficial words and doctrines.
-Everywhere she had gone, she had talked about what duties she had performed and how she had suffered to make others worship and listen to her.
-After the brothers and sisters had spoken to her about some issues that existed in their duties, she had refused to fellowship on the truth to resolve these problems, and had lectured others condescendingly.
+Everywhere she had gone, she had talked about what duties she had performed and how she had suffered, which made others worship and listen to her.
+After the brothers and sisters had spoken to her about some issues that existed in their duties, she had not fellowshiped on the truth to resolve these problems, but had lectured others condescendingly.
 Her lectures had caused some of the brothers and sisters to live in a state of negativity and lose all interest in their duties.
 Later, Han Bing had been replaced.
 After that, she had refused to reflect and come to understand herself, and she still had caused provocations and strife among brothers and sisters, disrupting church life.
 The church leaders had fellowshiped with her several times, and also dealt with her and criticized her, but she had refused to accept any of it.
-She had remained disobedient and dissatisfied, and continued to spread negativity, causing severe disruption to church life … When I heard Han Bing had been behaving this way, I was furious.
+She had remained disobedient and dissatisfied, and continued to spread negativity, causing severe disruption to church life. … When I heard Han Bing had been behaving this way, I was furious.
 I recalled God’s words: “Those who give vent to their poisonous, malicious talk within the church, who spread rumors, foment disharmony, and form cliques among the brothers and sisters—they should have been expelled from the church.
 Yet because now is a different era of God’s work, these people are restricted, for they face certain elimination.
 All who have been corrupted by Satan have corrupt dispositions.
-Some have nothing more than corrupt dispositions, while others are different: Not only have their dispositions been corrupted by Satan, but their natures are also extremely malicious.
-Not only do their words and actions reveal their corrupt, satanic disposition; these people are, moreover, the genuine devil Satan.
-Their behavior interrupts and disturbs God’s work, it impairs the brothers and sisters’ entry into life, and it damages the normal life of the church.
-Sooner or later, these wolves in sheep’s clothing must be cleared out….” (“A Warning to Those Who Do Not Practice the Truth” in The Word Appears in the Flesh).
+Some have nothing more than corrupt dispositions, while others are different: Not only do they have corrupt satanic dispositions, but their nature is also extremely malicious.
+Not only do their words and actions reveal their corrupt, satanic dispositions; these people are, moreover, the genuine devil Satan.
+Their behavior interrupts and disturbs God’s work, it impairs the brothers’ and sisters’ entry into life, and it damages the normal life of the church.
+Sooner or later, these wolves in sheep’s clothing must be cleared out; an unsparing attitude, an attitude of rejection, should be adopted toward these lackeys of Satan.
+Only this is standing on the side of God, and those who fail to do so are wallowing in the mire with Satan” (“A Warning to Those Who Do Not Practice the Truth” in The Word Appears in the Flesh).
 When I remembered this passage of God’s words, I understood clearly that when measured by God’s words, Han Bing’s nature and essence were indeed those of an evildoer.
-The church leaders and co-workers analyzed her behavior against God’s words, and said that even though she could forsake and expend, and was capable of suffering and paying a price while fulfilling her duties, she was arrogant and self-important, didn’t accept the truth at all, was arbitrary and rash, disturbed church life, and refused to correct her mistakes even after being told to.
+The church leaders and co-workers analyzed her behavior against God’s words, and said that even though she could make sacrifices and expend herself, and was capable of suffering and paying a price while fulfilling her duties, she was arrogant and self-important, didn’t accept the truth at all, was arbitrary and rash, disturbed church life, and refused to correct her mistakes even after being told to.
 This made her an evildoer.
 According to the regulations of the work arrangements of God’s house, such people must be expelled.
 After hearing so many brothers and sisters say that she should be expelled from the church, I felt very conflicted: From looking at her behaviors, I could see that she really was an evildoer, and should be expelled, but she was my wife’s younger sister, and my parents-in-law treated me well and cared very much for my family.
 If they learned I had voted to expel Han Bing, then wouldn’t they think I was merciless, ungrateful, and unappreciative of family?
 How would I be able to face my in-laws after doing such a thing?
 But as a church leader, if I didn’t act according to principles, knowing full well that there was an evildoer in the church yet not expelling her, and if I continued to allow this evildoer to disrupt church life and harm God’s chosen people, wouldn’t that make me an evildoer’s accomplice and an enemy of God?
-Right.
 I was afraid to think about it further.
 At the time, I felt trapped between a rock and a hard place.
 I didn’t know what to do.
-Sister Zhou saw that I looked troubled, and said to me, “Brother Liang, Han Bing has disrupted church life time and time again, and she doesn’t show the slightest sign of repentance.
+Sister Zhou saw that I looked troubled, and said to me, “Brother Yang, Han Bing has disrupted church life time and time again, and she doesn’t show the slightest sign of repentance.
 Based on principle, she should be expelled from the church.
 This is protecting the work of the church.
 That is the most important thing!
 We need to consider God’s will, and not act on our own emotions and personal feelings.”
 After listening to her, I felt even more conflicted.

 Later, during my devotionals, I saw this passage of God’s words: “People who genuinely believe in God always have Him in their hearts, and they always carry within them a God-revering heart, a God-loving heart.
 Those who believe in God should do things cautiously and prudently, and all that they do should be in accordance with God’s requirements and able to satisfy His heart.
 They should not be headstrong, doing whatever they please; that does not befit saintly propriety.
 People must not run amok, waving the flag of God all over the place while swaggering and swindling everywhere; this is the most rebellious sort of conduct.
 Families have their rules, and nations have their laws—and isn’t it even more so in the house of God?
 Aren’t the standards even stricter?
 Aren’t there even more administrative decrees?
 People are free to do what they want, but the administrative decrees of God cannot be altered at will.
 God is a God who does not tolerate offense from humans; He is a God who puts people to death.
 Do people really not know this already?” (“A Warning to Those Who Do Not Practice the Truth” in The Word Appears in the Flesh).
 God’s words left me shaking with fear.
 I saw that His disposition is holy, righteous, and brooks no offense.
 In God’s house, Christ and the truth hold power.
 God’s attitude toward evildoers who disrupt and disturb church work is loathing and disgust.
 And for those who have discernment but continue to stand on the side of evildoers and speak on their behalf, God’s attitude is extreme disgust and fury.
 Han Bing, as someone who refused to practice the truth, who caused provocations and strife, and who disrupted and disturbed church work, was precisely the kind of evildoer revealed by God’s work, and was one who ought to be expelled.
 But to protect my relationship with my wife’s family, I blatantly went against my conscience by selling out the principles of the truth.
 I shielded and made excuses for an evildoer.
 I stood by an evildoer’s side, and acted to protect her.
 Didn’t this make me the helper and accomplice of an evildoer?
 God honored me by giving me a leadership duty, but I had no reverence for Him at all.
 I clearly understood the truth, yet didn’t practice it, instead engaging in a deliberate deception to keep an evildoer in the church, where she had disrupted church life and done harm to my brothers and sisters.
 I was knowingly and deliberately offending God’s disposition!
 My actions might deceive other people, but they couldn’t deceive God.
 God sees what is in our hearts.
 How could He ever tolerate someone like me, who had acted with such arbitrary rashness?
 I had already committed a transgression, and I knew that if I didn’t repent, God would eliminate me.
 So I hurriedly prayed to God to repent.
 After discussing it with several of my co-workers, we compiled a list of Han Bing’s evil deeds and applied to have her expelled from the church.
 After I found the will to turn back in God’s direction, the ulcers in my mouth mysteriously healed.